MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### DisableHydrationToast

-The **DisableHydrationToast** key enables the **Disable download toasts** setting.

-The **Disable download toasts** setting prevents toasts from appearing when applications cause file contents to be downloaded.
+This setting prevents toasts from appearing when applications cause file contents to be downloaded.

-The parameter is **DisableHydrationToast** and its value is a boolean.
-If this value is set to **True**, toasts do not appear when applications trigger the download of file contents.
+If you set the setting's value to **True**, toasts do not appear when applications trigger the download of file contents.

 The example for this setting in the **.plist** file is:
 <key>DisableHydrationToast</key>